He was a security guard at a hospital. Now, he’s there as a medical student.

 “This world isn’t going to hand anything to you; you’ve got to get it,” he said.
 “Time is a nonrefundable resource.”

-Just about five percent of American physicians are Black, according to the Association of American Medical Colleges.
+Just about 5 percent of American physicians are Black, according to the Association of American Medical Colleges.
 With that in mind, Ledet wants to help other Black people pursue a medical education.

 Last year, Ledet took his daughter Maleah, now 9, and a group of 15 Black medical colleagues to Whitney Plantation, a former plantation where enslaved people worked and lived.
-They took a picture of the group of 15 standing in front of a slave cabin, with everyone wearing the white coats.
+They took a picture of the group of 15 standing in front of a cabin that housed enslaved people, with everyone wearing the white coats.
 He did it with the idea of helping young people see images of what they could become.

 He posted it on social media and it went viral.
 He said he got thousands of messages of support from people who found the image very powerful.

 After the Whitney visit, Ledet remembers his daughter telling him, “Dad … now I understand why being a Black doctor in America is a big deal.
-Dad just think about it: We just left the plantation.
+Dad, just think about it: We just left the plantation.
 When Black people were on plantations, they couldn’t be anything but slaves.”

 He started selling T-shirts and photos with the copyrighted image to raise money to give scholarships to Black students.
-He has raised about $20,000 through www.the15whitecoats.org.
+He has raised about $20,000 through The15whitecoats.org.

 “Anything that you want to accomplish in life, it’s within your reach,” he said.